You’ve been thinking about straightening your teeth for a while now.

 This is probably the hardest picture to take but don’t worry we’ve got some hacks that can help you out:

-- Tilt your head back, angle your phone’s selfie camera upwards while holding it below your face.
+- Tilt your head up, angle your phone’s selfie camera upwards while holding it below your face.
 Open your mouth wide just like you did in the second picture.
 Make sure your lips are not covering your teeth and your back teeth are clearly visible.

 - If this doesn’t work, flip your phone around and follow the same steps above.
 This way the selfie camera can go further into your mouth and you can get a more precise look at your upper teeth.
 Before uploading the picture make sure to flip the photo, and you’re good to go!